-- a) The requirements of the SIS Act and SIS Regulations, APRA reporting standards, Corporations Act and Corporations Regulations specified above for the 30 June 2016. - b) The conditions contained in Conditions C1 of the 'Schedule additional conditions imposed under Section 29EA of the Act' of the RSE Licence issued by APRA, specified above. - c) The requirement to maintain an operational risk reserve/trustee capital at the required target amount in accordance with its ORFR strategy.
+- a) The requirements of the SIS Act and SIS Regulations, FSCODA Reporting Standards, Corporations Act and Corporations Regulations specified above for the year ended 30 June 2015. - b) The conditions contained in Conditions C1 of the 'Schedule additional conditions imposed under Section 29EA of the Act' of the RSE Licence issued by APRA, specified above. - c) The requirement to maintain an operational risk reserve at the required target amount in accordance with its ORFR strategy.

-Emit + Young

-Ernst & Young
+Enut + Young Ernst & Young